 APA has rules on how to present lists to help the reader see the organization of key elements within sections, paragraphs and/or sentences in a paper.
 When using seriated lists, choose terms or phrases that are similar or in parallel throughout the list.

 APA allows for three types of seriated lists:

 - Lettered lists

 - Bulleted lists

-If you are reproducing, quoting, or paraphrasing a list taken from a source, the citation would appear at the end of the last item.
-Include a semicolon (;) at the end of each listed item to inform the reader that all of the information in the list is from the resources cited.
+Note: If you are reproducing, quoting, or paraphrasing a list taken from a source, the citation would appear at the end of the last item.
+(APA 6th edition rules included a semicolon after each item in the list and a period following the last item listed.
+APA 7th edition has removed all punctuation in the list.)
 Two variations on how that type of citation might look are below:

 Elisabeth Kulber-Ross is widely credited with identifying five stages of grief that many people go through when facing a terminal illness:

 - acceptance (Hebert, Moore & Rooney, 2011, para.
 9)